-Additionally, no cumulative or in-combination effects of the works on the River Tay SAC were identified.
+Additionally, no cumulative or in-combination effects of the works on any of the designated sites were identified.

 In general, activities associated with the resurfacing works undertaken on site could potentially have a temporary adverse impact on biodiversity in the wider area as a result of an increased vehicle presence and the potential for noise and light disturbance to protected species and pollution of habitats.
+There is also the potential for adverse impacts associated with the layby improvement works, which involve vegetation clearance, tree felling, landscaping and excavating.